tiepdotme/samwize.com/_posts/2019-07-03-catalina-beta-bug-deleting-files-did-not-free-up-disk-space.markdown

 This will free up a lot of disk space!
 Do it for all if needed!

+If you have many snapshots from the list, you can delete all with `for d in $(tmutil listlocalsnapshotdates); do sudo tmutil deletelocalsnapshots $d; done`.

 ## What is Local Snapshot?

 There is one thing I learnt from this episode.